 We allocate the purchase price of our properties in accordance with ASC 805 - Business Combinations.
 If the acquisition does not meet the definition of a business, we record the acquisition as an asset acquisition.
 For transactions that are business combinations, acquisition costs are expensed as incurred.
 For transactions that are an asset acquisition, acquisition costs are capitalized as incurred.
-Upon an asset acquisition of a property, we allocate the purchase price of the property based upon the relative fair value of the tangible and intangible assets acquired and liabilities assumed, which generally consists of land, buildings, site improvements, and furniture and fixtures.
+Upon an asset acquisition of a property, we allocate the purchase price of the property based upon the relative fair value of the tangible and intangible assets acquired and liabilities assumed, which generally consists of land, buildings, site improvements, furniture and fixtures and intangible assets.
+The determination of fair value involves the use of significant judgment and estimation.
+We value land based on various inputs, which may include internal analysis of recently acquired properties, existing comparable properties within our portfolio, or third party appraisals or valuations based on comparable sales.
 We allocate the purchase price to tangible assets of an acquired property by valuing the property as if it were vacant.